 An open pit mine from before recorded history until the early 20th century, Iron Hill was allowed to revert to the beautiful natural wooded area that is now the 335-acre Iron Hill Park.
 The nonprofit Friends of Iron Hill Park was established in March of 2008 and comprises people who share an interest in the Park and are willing to volunteer some of their time to work with New Castle County to promote family activities within the Park.
 We promote projects, programs, and educational opportunities that help meet the demand for outdoor recreation and natural resource protection.

 The park entrance is Robert L. Melson Lane, off Old Baltimore Pike, just east of the Iron Hill Museum and west of Route 896 in Newark, Delaware, 19702.
 The old entrance on Whittaker is closed.
+For a map showing directions to the park, click here.

 Here’s a message from Pat Fett, who leads the hikes: